Linuxfabrik/monitoring-plugins/check-plugins/qts-temperatures/README.md

 Checks system and CPU temperatures on QNAP appliances running QTS via the HTTP API.
 All temperatures are expressed in Celsius.
 Temperature thresholds are determined automatically from the QTS system configuration.

-**Alerting Logic:**

-* WARN or CRIT if the system or CPU temperature exceeds the thresholds configured in QTS
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Authenticates against the QTS API and fetches system information via `/cgi-bin/management/manaRequest.cgi`